aho-opensource/homepage/docs/software.md

 Enjoy the internet without ads.

 #### [SponsorBlock](https://sponsor.ajay.app/)
-Automatically skip sections with sponsored content in YouTube videos.
+Automatically skip the sections with sponsored content in YouTube videos.

 *[CLI]: Install using your package manager (typically)